nubenetes/awesome-kubernetes/docs/terraform.md

 - [==learn.hashicorp.com: Deploy Federated Multi-Cloud Kubernetes Clusters==](https://learn.hashicorp.com/tutorials/terraform/multicloud-kubernetes) In this tutorial, you will provision Kubernetes clusters in both Azure and AWS environments using their respective providers, configure Consul federation with mesh gateways across the two clusters using the Helm provider, and deploy microservices across the two clusters to verify federation, all using the same Terraform workflow.
 - [architect.io: Get started with the Terraform Kubernetes provider](https://www.architect.io/blog/2021-02-17/terraform-kubernetes-tutorial/) In this tutorial, you'll learn how to define Kubernetes resources using HCL and apply the configuration to the cluster using Terraform
 - [releasehub.com: Terraform Kubernetes Deployment: A Detailed Walkthrough](https://releasehub.com/blog/terraform-kubernetes-deployment-a-detailed-walkthrough) It is possible to combine both.
 Terraform can be used to deploy Kubernetes clusters.
 It's quite common, and it lets you deploy K8s just like the rest of your infrastructure.
+- [medium.com/@vinoji2005: Using Terraform with Kubernetes: A Comprehensive Guide](https://medium.com/@vinoji2005/using-terraform-with-kubernetes-a-comprehensive-guide-237f6bbb0586) This guide explores the fundamentals of using Terraform with Kubernetes
+    - Setting Up a Kubernetes Cluster with Terraform
+    - Deploying Kubernetes Resources with Terraform
+    - Managing Kubernetes Configurations
+    - Terraform providers
+    - Best Practices

 {==